londonreal/5g-citizen-science/readme.md

 - Everyone can have an opinion.
 - I'm on the side of love, truth, fact, reality.
 - I believe in gravity ⚡️⚡️⚡️

-*(it is the 3D manifestation of the law of attracton, mass attracts mass)*

 ![](https://i.imgur.com/kqv6HqJ.jpg)